-- Simple: To set up a company limited by shares, only one shareholder and one director is required and the same person can hold both positions.
+- Simple: To set up a company limited by shares you need only one shareholder and one director, but both positions may be held by just one person.

 - Limited financial liability: Shareholders are personally responsible for company debts only up to the nominal value of their shares.
-In most cases, the shareholders’ personal assets are legally protected from claims by the company’s creditors in the case of company liquidation.
+In most cases, the law protects the shareholders’ personal assets from claims by the company’s creditors in the event of company liquidation.

 - Flexibility: The founders are free to establish the desired structure of ownership and management of the company within the law.
 In addition, the shareholders may define special terms regarding their internal relationships with each other and with the company in the shareholder agreement.

-- Profit distributions: A private company limited by shares is the optimal structure for a company that is set up for generating profits for its shareholders.
+- Profit distributions: The shareholders set up a private company limited by shares as the optimal structure for generating profits.
 A company may, at its own discretion, distribute to its shareholders either all or part of its business profits after taxation.